thumblemonks/riot/README.markdown

 And in your context, you would use it like so:

     context "example" do
-      asserts("a hash is defined").kind_of(Hash) do
-        {:foo => 'bar'}
+      asserts("a hash is defined") { {:foo => 'bar'} }.kind_of(Hash)
     end
-    end

-The `assert_block` is important because it defers execution until the assertion is evaluated.

-*NOTE:* I welcome alternatives as I am really not digging this approach.
-Everything else is mostly to my liking.
+Notice in the new macro we defined the use of the magical **actual** variable. `actual` is evaluated when the assertion is defined and made available to any Assertion macro.
+If you think you might want to chain assertions checks together, know that only the last failure will get recorded.

 ## TODO